ulule/developers.ulule.com/content/reference/user.md

 ## Retrieve a user

 Retrieves the user with the given ID.
-This endpoint is only accessible to oneself and to staff users.
+The fields `birthday`, `country`, `nationality`, `personal_id_number`, `email` are presents in the resource only if this endpoint is accessed by the targeted user himself and the staff users.

 {{% http method="get" %}}/v1/users/:id{{% /http %}}